 The downside is shared with all powder-based supplements that are usually taken in low doses: you’ll need a milligram-accurate scale to measure out doses.

 Jarrow Formulas never goes for flashy supplement formulations, but they do simple formulas quite well.
-This is the case with their L-arginine supplement, which is a straightforward 1000 mg L-arginine HCL dosage in a vegetarian capsule.
+This is the case with their L-arginine supplement, which is a combo of L-arginine and citrulline malate a vegetarian capsule.

 It’s certified free of common allergens like gluten, soy, dairy, shellfish, and eggs, making it a good choice for people with food sensitivities and allergies.